theodi/chat2db/README.md

 If the model suggests a chart:

-1. It responds: *“Would you like me to show this as a bar chart?”*
+1. It responds: *"Would you like me to show this as a bar chart?"*
 2. If the user agrees, it calls a `chart_generator` service
 3. The model generates a valid **Chart.js config**
 4. The system formats this into a tool call: `chart_renderer`